-Read about how one of our criminal defence lawyers represented a client in his sentencing hearing after he was charged with using a carriage service to stalk/intimidate and failing to attend court on two occasions.
+Discover how one of our criminal defence lawyers represented a client in his sentencing hearing after charges of using carriage service to stalk/intimidate and failing to attend court on two occasions.

 Client was convicted for assault on previous occasion

-DN had been previously convicted for an assault after failing to appear at court on two occasions for this charge.
+DN had a previous conviction for an assault after failing to appear at court on two occasions for this charge.
 On this occasion, DN was charged with using a carriage service to stalk/intimidate and failing to attend court on two occasions.
-Our experienced criminal defence lawyers represented DN in his sentencing hearing.
+The prosecution secured convictions against DN for these charges.
+Following this, our experienced criminal defence lawyers represented DN in his sentencing hearing.

-If you have been charged with using a carriage service to stalk/intimidate, speak to one of our experienced criminal defence lawyers today.
+If you’re facing charges with using a carriage service to stalk/intimidate, speak to our experienced criminal defence lawyers today.
 Call us on (02) 9261 4281 to book a free initial consultation.